 And although the Affordable Care Act (ACA) has helped reduce uncompensated care related to uninsured patients, it also has dramatically increased the number of Americans covered by high-deductible plans.

-The Kaiser Family Foundation reports that 41% of Americans who get health coverage at work must pay at least $1,000 in deductibles before their insurance begins paying (up from 10% in 2006).[ii]
+The Kaiser Family Foundation reports that 41% of Americans who get health coverage at work must pay at least $1,000 in deductibles before their insurance begins paying (up from 10 percent in 2006).2

 The increasing prevalence of high-deductible health plans, evolving payment models and regulatory changes are leaving a growing number of patients liable for larger portions of their bills, and providers unsure about reimbursement.